beallen/chowdown/_recipes/creamy-wild-rice-soup.md

 - 2 bay leaves
 - 2 tsp salt
 - 8 ounces mushrooms
-- 15oz can white kidney beans
+- 15 oz can white kidney beans

 directions:
 - Soak cashews overnight if possible.
 If not, soak in boiling water as soon as you see this, the longer the better.